 Concern about illness across national boundaries dates back many centuries, predating the Black Plague and other pandemics.
 One of the first organizations founded explicitly to tackle cross-border health issues was the Pan American Sanitary Bureau, which was formed in 1902 by 11 countries in the Americas.
 The primary goal of what later became the Pan American Health Organization was the control of infectious diseases across the Americas.
 Of special concern was yellow fever, which had been running a deadly course through much of South and Central America and halted the construction of the Panama Canal.
 In 1948, the United Nations formed the first truly global health institution: the World Health Organization (WHO).
 In 1958, under the aegis of the WHO and in line with a long-standing focus on communicable diseases that cross borders, leaders in global health initiated the effort that led to what some see as the greatest success in international health: the eradication of smallpox.
 Naysayers were surprised when the smallpox eradication campaign, which engaged public health officials throughout the world, proved successful in 1979 despite Cold War tensions.

-At the International Conference on Primary Health Care in Alma-Ata (in what is now Kazakhstan) in 1978, public health officials from around the world agreed on a commitment to “Health for All by the Year 2000,” a goal ...
+At the International Conference on Primary Health Care in Alma-Ata (in what is now Kazakhstan) in 1978, public health officials from around the world agreed on a commitment to “Health for All by the Year 2000,” ...